athensresearch/athens/README.md

 # What is Athens

-Athens is an open-source knowledge graph for research and notetaking.
-Open-source makes Athens private, extensible, and community-driven.
+Athens is a knowledge graph for research and notetaking.
+Athens is open-source, private, extensible, and community-driven.

 # 🚀 [Download the free desktop app](https://github.com/athensresearch/athens/releases) 🚀

-(Do not auto-update with the Mac M1.
-Right now M1 build auto-updates to Intel.
-This is a problem with Electron Builder and we are looking into it.)

 **Sponsor us for additional features/services at https://opencollective.com/athens!**